Become a Partner in Five Simple Steps and Sell CmiA-Labelled Fabric

 Register your company with ATAKORA Fördergesellschaft GmbH, the Aid by Trade Foundation’s marketing association.
 At this stage, you will be asked to provide additional information about your products and to appoint a contact person to administer their integration with CmiA.

-After paying the registration fee, you as a fabric producer will receive a CmiA certificate valid for one year and be added to all relevant lists and databases as a CmiA supplier.
+After paying the membership fee, you will receive a CmiA membership number valid for one year and be added to all relevant lists and databases as a CmiA supplier.
 Potential clients now know that they can purchase CmiA fabrics from you.

 Step Three: Order CmiA Yarn